anataliocs/pba7-mod4-hackathon-smart-contracts/README.md

 - Pre-fund accounts on local node
 - Securely configure passet testnet account config for deployment
 - Deploy contracts to passet testnet
+- Add tests and ignition modules for other contracts

 ----